ln-komandur/linux-utils/Reinstall-Lubuntu20-04.md

 ## Users' UIDs and their groups.

 1. Get the groups that each user belongs to, as well their UIDs.
-Copy the outputs of the following commands in a text file for access post reinstallationThis is need to recreate in them in the same order after reinstallation
+Copy the outputs of the following commands in a text file for access post reinstallation.
+This is needed to recreate in them in the same order after reinstallation

 `groups firstuser # This is the super user.
 Output needs to show sudo as a group that this user belongs to`